Databus Logo

 Student

-Marks disputes, attendance shortfall objections, result errors, and evaluation complaints.
+Marks disputes, attendance objections, result errors.
 Routes to the HoD.

 📝